Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

 Also Read : Mass Flow Calculations

 What is the difference between Insertion Type and Full Bore Type meter?

 As explained in question 7 above the full Bore Meter measures the average velocity.
 The Insertion Type measures velocity at only one point.

 So in fact Insertion Meters are velocity meters and not real flow meters.
-Naturally the accuracy of Insertion type, if used as flow meter, is very poor.
+Naturally, the accuracy of the Insertion type, if used as a flow meter, is very poor.

 What is the effect of change in velocity profile through the meter, on accuracy?